Peonies

 If you’d rather let us grow them for you, and you’re local, check out our Peony Subscription — three big, beautiful bunches of our peonies, grown right here at Lux Farm.

-Peony Tips
+Peony Growing Tips

 When to plant